I’ve always kept a journal.

 Today I looked at even older journal entries.
 Apparently, I started scheming of ways to get across the pond around 2011.
 I went on a heavily-supervised, 12-day tour around the British Isles for university credit in 2012.

 The one phrase that summed up that experience in my journal was, “those 12 days were hardly enough.”

 I finally managed to get to London for my internship experience right after graduating from university in 2014.
 And now, over four years later, I realize now how much I have changed, and how much my life has changed, since those 5 months abroad.

 One: I’m much more open to other points of view.

 Seriously.
 Talk to a Lithuanian or an Italian about politics for an hour.
-Even if you’re around the same age, the differences in culture and awareness of the world at large might be huge.
+Even if you’re around the same age, the differences in culture and levels of awareness of the world at large might be vast.